mfisher5/ParticipationNetworks/README.md

 ### Data

-Raw landings and registration data are not included for confidentiality, and its use in Fisher et al. is protected under a non-disclosure agreement.
+Raw landings and registration data are not included for confidentiality, and its use in Fisher et al. (2021) is protected under a non-disclosure agreement.
 However, these data can be acquired by direct request from the California Department of Fish and Wildlife.
 We have provided the SQL code to download raw data from the PacFIN database in the [*data/raw*](https://github.com/mfisher5/ParticipationNetworks/tree/master/data/raw) folder.

 We have provided the following aggregated, non-confidential data:
 1. `igraph` objects for undirected fisheries participation networks (**data** directory)
 2. Adjacency matrices and `igraph` objects for directed participation networks (**data** directory)
-3. Network metrics calculated for Fisher et al., used to run generalized linear models (**results** directory)
+3. Network metrics calculated for Fisher et al. (2021), used to run generalized linear models (**results** directory)

 <br>